ESCOMP/mizuRoute/docs/source/users_guide/input_files.rst

 Basic netCDF requirement (variable, dimension, etc) are discussed below.
 Dimension and variable names list mizuRoute default name but can be whatever.
-If they are not default name, the variable names need to be speficied in :doc:`control file <Control_file>`.
+If they are not default name, the variable names need to be speficied in :doc:`control file <control_file>`.
-Some of variables and dimensions (even if they are the same as default name) have to be specified in :doc:`control file <Control_file>`
+Some of variables and dimensions (even if they are the same as default name) have to be specified in :doc:`control file <control_file>`

 .. _River_network_data: